stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Dissonant Whispers
-*Your words cut deep into the hearts of the bold, exposing a gap in the armour of their courage.*
+*The town shunned the Bard who helped rid the town of plague rats.
+In the weeks following, a nightly procession left the city, heralded by a haunting aria.*

 Choose a number of targets up to your Charisma modifier.
 A target is unaffected if it can't be charmed.
 Make a Performance check against the target's Wisdom defense.
 Until the Performance ends, you can use one action on each of your turns to designate a direction that is horizontal to you.
 Each affected target must use as much of its movement as possible to [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) in that direction on its next turn.
 It can use other actions before it moves.
 After moving in this way, it can a Wisdom check against your Charisma defense to try to end the effect.